Air Caraïbes Flight 1501: Aircraft

-The aircraft involved was a de Havilland Canada DHC-6-300 Twin Otter, popular among regional airlines operating short routes.
-Registered in France as F-OGES (MSN 254), the aircraft was equipped with two Pratt & Whitney Canada engines driving Hartzell propellers.
-It entered into service with Air Guadeloupe in 1970, was subsequently sold to Air Caraïbes and had accumulated more than 35,000 flying hours in 90,000 flight cycles.
+The aircraft involved was a de Havilland Canada DHC-6-300 Twin Otter, Registered in France as F-OGES (MSN 254).
+The aircraft was equipped with two Pratt & Whitney Canada engines driving Hartzell propellers.
+It entered into service with in 1970.
+It was subsequently sold to Air Caraïbes where it entered in service in 2001.
+The aircraft had accumulated more than 35,000 flying hours in 90,000 flight cycles with Air Caraïbes.

 Passengers and crew

 According to Air Caraïbes CEO Philippe Chevallier and the company's local manager, most of the passengers were French tourists, 15 French residents of Paris, two local residents of Saint Barthélemy and one American.
 One of the crew members was a French national while other's nationality was not revealed.
 Multiple reports stated that one Dutch woman and two Belgians were also on board.
 The American was also reported to have dual nationality.

 The captain (and pilot flying), identified by an Air Caraïbes' official as 38-year-old Jean-Paul Jerpan, obtained his commercial pilot license on 18 June 1987 and Instrument Rating on 3 November 1987.
 He obtained DHC-6 type rating on 28 November 1988 and was subsequently hired as a pilot by Air Guadeloupe and later transferred to Air Caraïbes.
 The Captain had acquired a total flying hours of 9,864 hours, of which 5,000 hours were on Twin Otters.

-The 38-year-old co-pilot obtained his Twin Otter type rating on 21 December 2000, having had previous professional experience as a flight engineer in the French Air Force.
+The co-pilot, 38-year-old First Officer Nicolas Manen, obtained his Twin Otter type rating on 21 December 2000, having had previous professional experience as a flight engineer in the French Air Force.
 According to the investigators, he was employed on a short-term contract, in which he was supposed to join another airline as a flight engineer.
 He had acquired a total flying hours of 670 hours of which 15 of them were on the DHC-6.